 As a general rule all critically unwell patients should have their hypoxia addressed with adequate oxygen therapy – to maintain saturations of equal to or above 95%, regardless of a COPD history.
 Of course this rule is subject to consultant review but we should not assume by default that patients with COPD should be left with low saturations.
 We should assess the patient clinically and if they are at risk of losing hypoxic drive we should establish a plan for ongoing monitoring (serial ABGs and clinical assessment) and appropriate titration of oxygen therapy.
 The alternative of leaving them with saturations of 88% during an acute cardiorespiratory crisis I do not feel is fair.

 Essentially the bottom line is that you shouldn’t apply a high-flow oxygen mask and then walk away.
 Sadly too many of us are writing ‘COPD – Sats 88-92%’ in the notes without a more nuanced plan, which may be more dangerous than giving high-flow o2.

 We should not withhold oxygen from any critically unwell patient without a good reason.
-Of course if the patient is clinically well and stable it may be acceptable to maintain oxygen saturations of 88-92%.
+Of course if the patient is clinically well and stable it is probably acceptable to maintain oxygen saturations of 88-92%.

 Remember that patients are not labels and patients are not diseases.
 Patients can be complex; they have past medical histories and current medical problems.
 Sometimes these are related, sometimes not.
 Do not take disease labels at face value, and try not to apply simplistic rules to complex patients.